 Sourcing Co-Created Products: Should your Suppliers Collaborate?

 We find that the downstream firm may be worse off when the upstream suppliers collaborate, unless the cross-effect of its and its suppliers' investments is very large.
-We derive this result for a completely general cost function.
-For an additively separable cost function, we find that the downstream firm's optimal strategy is multi-source co-creation without collaboration.
+For a commonly used additively separable cost function, we find that the downstream firm's optimal strategy is multi-source co-creation without collaboration.
 An important economic force that our analysis has uncovered is that single-sourcing of co-created products destroys the downstream firm's incentives to invest.
-This force is instrumental in ensuring that multi-sourcing dominates single-sourcing.
+Multi-sourcing softens the holdup problem, leading to a positive level of investment by the downstream firm.
 Finally, we find that the incentives of the downstream firm to multi-source are stronger for co-created products than for non-co-created products.